getmoto/moto/docs/docs/services/vpc-lattice.rst

 - [X] create_rule
 - [X] create_service
 - [X] create_service_network

+WARNING: This method currently does NOT fail if there is a disassociation in progress.

 - [ ] create_service_network_resource_association
 - [ ] create_service_network_service_association
 - [X] create_service_network_vpc_association